MarkoGordic/DiscordBot/README.md

 Bot's command prefix is **?**

+### Moderation Commands :hammer_and_wrench:

+- `?kick member_mention` -> bot will kick mentioned member if you have needed permissions
+- `?ban member_mention` -> bot will ban mention member if you have needed permissions

 ### Voice Chat Commands :microphone:

 - `?join` -> bot will join voice channel you're in